 Disney Cruise Line occasionally offers special discounts throughout the year for Florida Residents and Military Families.
 Be sure to keep an eye on these discounts as they can usually save you hundreds.
 And if you’re working with a travel agent, they can keep an eye on this for you too!

-Book with the Bounce Back Offer onboard Disney Cruise Line
+Book with the Onboard Offer with Disney Cruise Line

 Beer, wine, bottled water.
 These expenses can add up quickly onboard and you are allowed to bring your own, to an extent and with certain restrictions.
 For the alcohol policy, click here.
 You can also bring your own bottled water onboard and although some people don’t find it necessary, if you feel you’re a big water drinker you may want to consider it.
 The water stations onboard are free to use, however are only at the upper deck on all ships and the bottled water you can order onboard is extremely expensive.